nitinsriv/nitinsriv/README.md

-- Each project is structured as:
+- Each topic is structured as:

 1. **Outcome-first summary**